-Regular Board Meeting

-Meeting dates are set 2 years in advance

-• To facilitate maximum attendance The Board meets at least 4 times a year at approximately quarterly intervals

-To review financial performance, strategy and operations Meeting agenda and notice

-- Finalized by the Chairman in consultation with Board members - Notice of not less than 30 days be given

-Dispatch Board papers to directors

-Agenda and supporting documents 7 days, with updated financial figures 3 days (or other reasonable period) prior to the meeting

-Minutes of Board meeting recorded in sufficient detail the matters considered by the Board and decisions reached, including any concerns raised by directors or dissenting views expressed.

-Minutes of Board meeting were circulated to the respective Board members for comment where appropriate and duly kept in minute book for inspection by any director.

-BOARD MEETING

-Other Board Meeting

-To consider ad hoc matters Convene Board Meeting

-Notice of not less than 7 days (or other reasonable period) be given Dispatch Board papers to directors

-- Generally, not less than 3 days (or other reasonable period) before the meeting - If appropriate, one-on-one briefing offered to each director prior to the meeting

-Other Key Features of Board Process
+Other k Key Features of Board Process ---------------- ------------ ---------- ---- ------- ---------

-Timely updates and discussion

-The directors are supplied in a timely manner with all relevant documentation and financial information to assist them in the discharge of their duties.
+Timely updates and discussion The directors are supplied in a timely manner with all relevant documentation and financial information to assist them in the discharge of their duties.
 Monthly updates of the financial performance of the Company are furnished to the Board between regular Board Meetings.
 In addition to standing agenda items, there may be discussions on "deep-dive" topics.
-During the year "deep-dive" presentations included the Group's specific strategy and business in a specific market.

-In addition to the quarterly regular Board meetings, Board meetings focusing on the Group's strategy will be held on the day before each regular Board meeting starting from the fiscal year 2018/19.
-During the year, two Board meetings on strategy were held.
+During the year "deep-dive" presentations included the Group's specific strategy, business unit and function.
+In addition to the quarterly regular Board meetings (earnings), Board meetings focusing on the Group's strategy will be held on the day before each regular Board meeting (earnings) starting from the fiscal year 2017/18.
+During the year, four Board meetings on strategy were held.
 Senior management are invited to attend Board meetings, where appropriate, to report on matters relating to their areas of responsibility, and also to brief and present details to the directors on recommendations submitted for the Board's consideration.
 Additional information or clarification may be required to be furnished, particularly with respect to complex and technical issues tabled to the Board.

-The Company has established continuous disclosure policy (the "Continuous Disclosure Policy") and its implementation guideline on monitoring, reporting and disseminating inside information.
+The Company has established continuous disclosure policy (the " Continuous Disclosure Policy ") and its implementation guideline on monitoring, reporting and disseminating inside information.
 The critical concerns of the Group's operations and developments are communicated and addressed to the Board in a timely manner.

-Executive sessions

-As a good corporate governance practices, separate executive sessions were arranged for (i) the Chairman to meet with non-executive directors in the absence of management; and (ii) the Lead Independent Director to meet with other independent non-executive directors in the absence of executive director and management to discuss matters relating to any issue or other matters such persons would like to raise.
+Executive sessions As a good corporate governance practice, separate executive sessions were arranged for (i) the Chairman to meet with non- executive directors in the absence of management; and (ii) the Lead Independent Director to meet with other independent non-executive directors in the absence of executive director and management to discuss matters relating to any issue or other matters such persons would like to raise.
 To enhance communication with and contribution from all the directors, the Chairman meets with each non-executive director on a one-on-one basis at least once a year.
 As a follow up action item from FY2017/18 Board evaluation, the Company has started to arrange one-on-one meeting at least once a year for (1) the Lead Independent Director to meet with each independent non-executive director; and (2) the Committee Chairman to meet with each Committee member.